ileanagheo/ileanagheo/README.md

 - 👋 Hi, I’m @ileanagheo
-- 👀 I’m interested in programming and digital art.
+- 👀 I’m interested in software engineering, cyber security and game development.
-- 🌱 I’m currently learning C and Java language.
+- 🌱 I’m currently improving C/C++ and Python languages.
-- 💞️ I’m looking to collaborate on art projects.
+- 💞️ I’m looking to collaborate on game development projects.
 - 📫 You can reach me at linkedin.com/in/ileana-teodora-gheorghişor-22a291224

 <!---